 - Eggs: fresh, large.

-Have all ingredients for this sweet bread measured and at the right temperature, grab a large bowl, an electric beater (I use handheld, no need for the big stand mixer), a spatula, and you're all set.
+Once you have all the ingredients for this sweet bread measured and at the right temperature, grab a large bowl, an electric mixer (I use a handheld; there's no need for the big stand mixer), a spatula, and you're all set.

-Flour mixture: also called dry ingredients, they're added at the end, and the batter is mixed just until it's incorporated.
-No need to beat much.
+- Flour mixture: or dry ingredients, are added at the end, and the batter is mixed *just* until they're incorporated.
+Don't overmix if you want a tender crumb.

-Vintage Kitchen tip: after the flour is added, you can use a spatula and stir the batter instead of beating, but if you use the mixer, don't overdo it because it develops gluten, and that is not good for a tender crumb.
+After the flour is added, you can use a spatula and stir the batter instead of beating it, but if you use the mixer, don't overdo it because it develops gluten, which is not good for a tender crumb.
 And make sure the whole wheat flour is finely ground for a fluffy crumb.

 - Substitutions: use all-purpose flour, 2 cups total, and no whole wheat flour.
 Use vegetable oil (sunflower, canola, coconut) instead of butter, 8 tablespoons or ½ cup.

-- Toppings: you can sprinkle some chopped walnuts or pecans on top of the batter before baking.
-Or some cinnamon sugar for a crackly crust.
-Or both.
+- Toppings: before baking, sprinkle chopped walnuts or pecans on top of the batter.
+You can also sprinkle cinnamon sugar for a crackly crust.

-- Add-ins: you can add ½ a cup of raisins or cranberries, chopped pecans, walnuts, or chocolate chips to the batter.
+- Add-ins: add ½ a cup of raisins or cranberries, chopped pecans, walnuts, or chocolate chips to the batter.

-- Flavorings: add a teaspoon of orange zest together with the cinnamon and vanilla, or use apple pie spice mix instead.
+- Flavorings: add a teaspoon of orange zest to the cinnamon and vanilla, or use apple pie spice mix instead.
+Or add a second spice like nutmeg or mace.

-- Individual loaves of bread: make cute little mini applesauce breads to give as gifts.
-I like this mini loaf pan from Wilton.
+- Mini loaf pans: make cute little individual loaves of applesauce bread to give as gifts.
+I like these mini pans from Wilton.
 The baking time will be less.

 Related recipes you might like: